Akshaykdubey/Python-Assessment/README.md

         user	0m8.870s
         sys	0m0.865s

 Note: This is only for the Assessment purpose.
-No files have been attached to this repo except the script.
+No files have been attached to this repo except the script and the o/p files.